HTTP-RPC/Kilo/README.md

         }
     }

-The implementation of the method that calculates the statistical values and returns them to the caller might look like this:
+Using this class, the implementation of the `getStatistics()` method might look like this:

     public Map<String, Object> getStatistics(List<Double> values) {
         Statistics statistics = new Statistics();